 - Check out a fascinating video from the Stanford University Medical Center on Fibromyalgia which includes LDN

-LDN has not been well-studied in either disease but wo small fibromyalgia studies lead by Jarred Younger suggested low dose naltrexone can significantly help some people with fibromyalgia.
+LDN has not been well-studied in either disease but wo small fibromyalgia studies lead by Jarred Younger suggest LDN may be able to help some people with fibromyalgia.
 A 2009 single-blind crossover study found LDN significantly reduced pain, fatigue and stress levels.

 Once patients were off the drug, their symptom levels quickly returned.
 Intriguingly, a measure of inflammation called erythrocyte sedimentation level (ESR) predicted 80% of the responses.
-The fact that higher ESR’s were associated with greater reductions in symptom severity suggests that inflammation may indeed be playing a large role for some people with FM.
+The fact that higher ESR’s were associated with greater reductions in symptom severity suggests that FM patients with more inflammation might benefit more from this drug.

-A larger placebo-controlled, double-blinded, crossover study had (dose 4.5 mg/day) similar results: reduced pain, improved mood, and general satisfaction with life.
+A larger placebo-controlled, double-blinded, crossover study (dose 4.5 mg/day) produced similar results: reduced pain, improved mood, and general satisfaction with life.
 LDN was helpful in reducing about 30% of the pain in about 60% of the patients.

 Chronic Fatigue Syndrome/Fibromyalgia Doctors Report

-LDN is Dr. Nancy Klimas’ first-line treatment for the pain associated with fibromyalgia and chronic fatigue syndrome.
+- LDN is Dr. Nancy Klimas’ first-line treatment for the pain associated with fibromyalgia and chronic fatigue syndrome.
 She has found the drug to be effective and safe.
-Dr. Ginerva finds the drug works in about 60% of her FM patients.
-(See link to blog below.)

 Getting Low Dose Naltrexone